Sign into My e-Services and select the vehicle that you wish to temporarily decommission from traffic use.

 Decommissioning from traffic use is valid until further notice, but it cannot be done in advance, retrospectively, or for a limited period.
 It is not necessary to return the registration plates in connection with decommissioning.

 The effects of decommissioning on fees:

 Cars that have been decommissioned from traffic use are exempted from vehicle tax (excluding the decommissioning date).
-Tax that has already been paid will be refunded on your next tax bill.
+Excess vehicle tax is reimbursed through the tax bill for next one of your vehicles unless you apply for a refund.
 If you commission the vehicle between decommissions, you must pay a vehicle tax fee of at least 10 € (smallest debited vehicle tax sum) for the using period.